foodfight/showz/scripts/episode-x-windows.md

 application deployment?
 * Do you use ssh keys in windowsland?
 If not how do your users log on?
 * Do you use SSH on your windows machines?
+* Do you use Active Directory to access your application servers?
+Are there strengths or weaknesses in this?
 * What is the state of the community around Windows-related cookbooks?
 * How realistic is it that a given cookbook support both windows and linux?
 Is it even a good idea?
 * What do you have to do to make a cookbook support both windows and linux?